-Priority shall be accorded in the following order: (1) those applications required to be given priority by law, (2) those with a sibling in attendance at District OR-1 Public Schools, with priority within this group being given to those who had earliest filed applications, and (3) those without an option student sibling in attendance at District OR-1 Public Schools, with priority within this group to those who had earliest filed applications.
+Priority shall be accorded in the following order: (1) first, to those applications required to be given priority by law, (2) second, to those with a sibling in attendance at District OR-1 Public Schools, with priority within this group being given to those who had earliest filed applications, and (3) third to those without an option student sibling in attendance at District OR-1 Public Schools, with priority within this group to those who had earliest filed applications.

-Filing date determinations are made by the Superintendent or the Superintendent's designee.
-In the event applications within a group are received at the same or substantially the same time, priority as between such same-date applications shall be determined based on random drawing.
+Filing date determinations are made by the Superintendent, or the Superintendent's designee.
+In the event applications within a group are received at the same or substantially the same time, priority as between such same-date applications shall be determined on the basis of random drawing.